TDesignOteam/tdesign-nuxt/README.md

 <!-- Highlight some of the features your module provide here -->

-- auto-import tdesign-vue-next components
+- 📦 auto-import components from `tdesign-vue-next`
-- auto-import icons within tdesign-icons-vue-next
+- 🗳 auto-import icons from `tdesign-icons-vue-next`
-- auto-import tdesign css variables
+- 🎨 auto-import TDesign global Css Variables

 ## Quick Setup